sjefferson99/pico-boat-assistant/README.md

 At present, the code will connect to a wifi network, build a core website and serve it on the IP allocated on port 80.
 A local relay function will load and a remote pico-lights board running the latest pico-lights repo version will detect on the I2C bus

+The relay website presents and responds to API calls as documented on the hoome page, the code assumes local operation and needs logic to abstract hardware from webserver over I2C

-As yet the relay and lights commands are not configured or presented on the hub website.
+As yet the lights commands are not configured or presented on the hub website.
 Pulling these in from the other repos next.

 # Pico-boat-assistant
 A pico powered network of boat automation devices with the ultimate goal of proividing cheap, configurable options to automating your boat (or any space really), with integrations with [Signal-K](https://github.com/SignalK) (open source boat networking protocol) and [Home-Assistant](https://github.com/home-assistant) (awesome home automation server).
 Hence Pico-boat-assistant.